-- 7. A front-loaded garage, the width of which occupies less than 50 percent of the width of the front façade; or - A design in which no exterior street-facing wall has a continuous plane of more than 8. eight feet without an opening such as a window or door or a projection, offset, or recess at least one foot in depth; or - Stone or brick cladding covering no less than 50 percent of street-facing facades; or 9. - Shutters, lintels, sills, awnings, decorative trim or similar architectural treatments on all 10. street-facing windows and doors. - C. Pedestrian Access.
+- 13. Decorative eave treatments such as cornice moldings, modillions, corbels, and outlookers; or - 14.
+8-foot tall front door; or - 15.
+Juliet balcony. - C. Pedestrian Access.
 Where 50 percent or more of the single-family homes on the same blockface have a direct path from the main pedestrian entrance to the public sidewalk, new homes shall also provide such a path.
 In such circumstances the driveway shall not satisfy this requirement. - D. Driveway Design.
-Where 50 percent or more of the lots on the same blockface have a driveway design with a landscaped strip in the center (commonly known as ribbon drives or Hollywood drives), new driveways shall also include a central landscape strip. - Maximum Paving in Street-Facing Yards.
-No more than 50 percent of the entire front yard E. or the required street-side yard may be covered with a paved impervious surface. - F. Building Orientation.
-Where lots front a Connector Street, buildings shall be oriented toward the Connector Street, with the exception that homes which back onto a Major Street may side onto the Connector Street.
+Where 50 percent or more of the lots on the same blockface have a driveway design with a landscaped strip in the center (commonly known as ribbon drives or Hollywood drives), new driveways shall also include a central landscape strip. - E. Driveway Paving.
+The entire length of the driveway, from the street to the garage or carport, shall be paved.
+The minimum width of the paved area shall equal the width the garage door, however central landscaped strips (commonly known as ribbon drives or Hollywood drives) may be provided.

-Façade Alignment A.
+A. Façade Alignment.

-- Vertical Alignment.
-With the exception of mansard roofs, cornices, and other such features, façades shall be oriented vertically and shall have no slope. - Horizontal Alignment.
-With the exception of bay windows and similar features, 2. facades that are located within 50 feet of a public street shall run parallel or perpendicular to said street. - В. Façade Compatibility for Developed Blocks.
+- 1. Vertical Alignment.
+With the exception of mansard roofs, cornices, and other such features, façades shall be oriented vertically and shall have no slope. - 2.
+Horizontal Alignment.
+With the exception of bay windows and similar features, facades that are located within 50 feet of a public street shall run parallel or perpendicular to said street. - B. Façade Compatibility for Developed Blocks.
 Where 50 percent or more of the lots on the same blockface have been improved with buildings, the following standards shall apply.
-Compliance shall be determined at the discretion of the Review Authority. - Building Materials and Finishes.
-Cladding and trim materials and finishes shall be 1. similar to adjacent homes. - 2.
+Compliance shall be determined at the discretion of the Review Authority. - 1.
+Building Materials and Finishes.
+Cladding and trim materials and finishes shall be similar to adjacent homes. - 2.
 Windows.
 The size, location, and proportions of windows shall be similar to adjacent homes.